 Catching Insurance Frauds

 Who would ever tell their Junior High School Guidance Counselor that they wanted to be an insurance claims examiner when they grew up?
-I certainly never said that was what I wanted to be…but there I was…a young man in a 5-year training program, employed by a very large insurance company.
+I certainly never said that was what I wanted to be…but there I was…as a young man in a 5-year training program, employed by a very large insurance company.
 I was fortunate that my employer was a mutual insurance company and not a stock company.
 You see, a mutual company is owned by the policyholders and consequently, any profits made go back to those policyholders and the company is answerable to the insured owners.
 Conversely, stock companies are owned by stockholders and are motivated toward quarterly profits for their shareholders.
 Needless to say, stock companies take greater risks than mutual companies.

 I had marvelous mentors.
 One man, in particular, was 40 years my senior and yet he exhibited patience with me, shared a lifetime of knowledge (both business and personal) and introduced me into the detailed world of a claims examiner.
 I was excited, overwhelmed and intrigued by my new duties that I had accidentally fallen into and ended up loving.
 Yes, you read that correctly…I loved what I did for a living.
-I excelled at my job, first as a Disability Claims Examiner, then a Disability Income Specialist, I moved on to a Claims Manager and eventually I became a Benefits Administrator.
+I excelled at my job, first as a Disability Claims Examiner, then a Disability Income Specialist, I moved on to a Claims Manager and eventually, I became a Benefits Administrator.
 I handled disability income, suicide, homicide and accidental death claims, along with preparing compromise settlements with attorneys and claimants.
 I prepared lawsuit referrals for our legal department attorneys and answered detailed State Insurance Department inquiries.
 I had a natural nose for this business which would become a game of wits.
 Not to be lost in my quest to be the best in my field, was my personal mission statement to make sure all legitimate claims were paid and to deny those that did not fall under the terms of a contract or were clearly cases of fraud.

 Most life insurance policies have a “Suicide Clause” that generally excludes payment of death benefits proceeds if the insured commits suicide within the first 2 years, from the date of issue to date of death.
 The premise behind a suicide clause is that most people don’t purchase life insurance with the intent of committing suicide 2 years and 1 day after a policy is issued.
 DOUBLE INDEMNITY is the doubling of a policy’s face value in the event death has been the direct result of accidental means.
 Naturally, before a company pays a double indemnity, they will do an exhaustive investigation to make sure an insured’s death was in fact, due to accidental means.

-A MEAT MALLET, MERCEDES BENZ AND A REAL CLIFFHANGER
+A MEAT MALLET, MERCEDES BENZ, AND A REAL CLIFFHANGER

 The police determined that after the doctor assaulted his wife with a meat mallet, he drove from the scene of the crime when his Mercedes-Benz went off the side of the road and landed upright on a boulder.
 The report went on to state that upon impact, the doctor’s neck got caught in the seat belt as he was hurled through the passenger window and found hanging on the outside of his car.
 My mentor had a rather large magnifying glass when he called me over to his desk.
 “Dennis, what do you see in this picture?” he asked.
 Showing my naivete, I quickly replied that I saw a body, hanging out of a car window, dangling over a cliff.
 Calmly, the elder examiner told me to look at the deceased’s neck, using the magnifying glass.
 That’s when he pointed out the seat belt was actually wrapped around the deceased’s neck twice.
 After numerous tests, it was determined to be physically impossible for a body to accidentally have a seat belt go around the neck twice, while being flung from the driver's seat, across the passenger's side of the vehicle and through the passenger's window.
 Subsequently, the original police report was overturned and the cause of death was changed from accident to suicide and only the face amount of life insurance was paid.